Mirror symmetry for very affine hypersurfaces: Abstract

 \section{Abstract}

-We show that the category of coherent sheaves on the toric boundary divisor of a smooth quasiprojective DM toric stack is equivalent to the wrapped Fukaya category of a hypersurface in $(\CC^*)^n$.
+We show that the category of coherent sheaves on the toric boundary divisor of a smooth quasiprojective toric DM stack is equivalent to the wrapped Fukaya category of a hypersurface in $(\CC^\times)^n$.
 Hypersurfaces with every Newton polytope can be obtained.

 Our proof has the following ingredients.
-Using Mikhalkin-Viro patchworking, we compute the skeleton of the hypersurface.
-The result matches the \cite{FLTZ} skeleton, and in particular is a conical Lagrangian.
-We invoke the localization of \cite{GPS1, GPS2} to trade wrapped Fukaya categories for microlocal sheaf theory.
+Using recent results on localization, we may trade wrapped Fukaya categories for microlocal sheaf theory along the skeleton of the hypersurface.
+Using Mikhalkin-Viro patchworking, we identify the skeleton of the hypersurface with the boundary of the Fang-Liu-Treumann-Zaslow skeleton.
 By proving a new functoriality result for Bondal's coherent-constructible correspondence, we reduce the sheaf calculation to Kuwagaki's recent theorem on mirror symmetry for toric varieties.